lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Pre-hashing and Randomizer {#sec-prehash}

 In [FIPS.204] NIST defines separate algorithms for "pure" ML-DSA and "pre-hashed" signing modes, referred to as "ML-DSA" and "HashML-DSA" respectively.
-This document takes a middle-ground approach which borrows some design elements from each of ML-DSA and HashML-DSA and introduces a new design element -- the pre-hash randomizer -- which together provides a compromised balance between performance and security.
+This document takes a middle-ground approach which borrows some design elements from each of ML-DSA and HashML-DSA and introduces a new design element -- the pre-hash randomizer inspired by [BonehShoup] -- which together provides a compromised balance between performance and security.

 Composite-ML-DSA offers improved performance by pre-hashing the potentially large message only once and then passing the shorter digest into the component algorithms.
 The actual length of the to-be-signed message `M'` depends on the application context `ctx` provided at runtime but since `ctx` has a maximum length of 255 bytes, `M'` has a fixed maximum length which depends on the length of `HashOID` and the output size of the hash function chosen as `PH`, but can be computed per composite algorithm.